Best Food Sources for Every Vitamin and Mineral

 Dried apricots (1,160 mg/100g) | Lentils (677 mg/100g) | Avocado (485 mg) | Sweet potato (337 mg/100g) | Banana (358 mg/medium)

-A medium avocado covers 10% of your daily potassium need.
-Dried apricots are concentrated but high in sugar, so portion them appropriately.
-Lentils deliver potassium plus protein and fiber—a nutritional powerhouse.
-The potassium-to-sodium ratio matters: modern diets are often sodium-heavy, which depletes potassium.
-Emphasizing potassium-rich foods helps rebalance this ratio.
+A medium avocado covers 10% of your daily potassium need—just from adding it to a meal.
+Dried apricots are very concentrated but high in sugar, so watch portions.
+Lentils are the real winner here: potassium plus protein plus fiber in one cheap ingredient.
+The potassium-to-sodium ratio matters too: modern diets are often sodium-heavy, which depletes potassium.
+Eating more potassium-rich foods helps bring that balance back.

 Fat-Soluble vs. Water-Soluble Vitamins: What This Means for You

-Fat-soluble vitamins (A, D, E, K) are stored in body fat.
-Excess amounts accumulate over time, meaning you can theoretically overdose if you eat too many vitamin A supplements or polar bear liver (seriously—Arctic explorers have experienced vitamin A toxicity from it).
-Water-soluble vitamins (C, B-complex) are excreted daily through urine, so overdose is nearly impossible through food.
+Fat-soluble vitamins (A, D, E, K) get stored in body fat.
+Excess builds up over time, which means you can actually overdose if you go overboard on vitamin A supplements—or, famously, polar bear liver (Arctic explorers have genuinely experienced vitamin A toxicity from it).
+Water-soluble vitamins (C, B-complex) are excreted daily through urine, so overdose through food is nearly impossible.

 Common Deficiencies: Who's at Risk?

-Vitamin D: Anyone above 35°N latitude during winter.
-Darker skin tones require more sun exposure to synthesize Vitamin D. Solution: supplement in winter or eat fatty fish year-round.
+Vitamin D: Anyone above 35°N latitude in winter.
+Darker skin tones need more sun exposure to synthesize Vitamin D. Fix: supplement in winter or eat fatty fish year-round.

-Vitamin B12: Vegans, the elderly (poor absorption), and people with digestive disorders.
-Solution: supplement or eat fortified foods.
+Vitamin B12: Vegans, older adults (absorption tends to decline with age), and people with digestive disorders.
+Fix: supplement or eat fortified foods consistently.

 Iron: Menstruating women, vegans, endurance athletes.
-Solution: prioritize iron-rich foods, pair with Vitamin C, or supplement if needed.
+Fix: prioritize iron-rich foods, pair them with Vitamin C, and supplement if your levels are low.

 Iodine: People who don't use iodized salt or eat seafood.
-Solution: use iodized salt in moderation, or eat seaweed and seafood.
+Fix: use iodized salt in moderation, or add seaweed and seafood to your diet.

 Calcium: Post-menopausal women, vegans avoiding dairy.
-Solution: eat leafy greens, seeds, or fortified plant milks alongside Vitamin D.
+Fix: eat leafy greens, seeds, or fortified plant milks—and make sure you're getting enough Vitamin D so your body can actually use the calcium.

 Your Micronutrient Questions Answered